This is one of those fool-proof meals that’s chock-full of really yummy savory flavors and fresh ingredients.

 It’s a meal full of nutrients, and it’s really tasty so give it a go and let your tummy be happy (The ginger should help with that too!
 It’s one of those all-around-good-for-everything things ;).

-- 1 package fettuccine pasta (approximately 16 oz)-- you can use soba or udon noodles if you prefer
+- 16 oz dried fettuccine pasta 1 package-- you can use soba or udon noodles if you prefer

 - 1 tbsp. sesame oil